apache/fury-site/docs/object-serialization/java/native.md

 Native serialization in this page means Fory's `xlang=false` wire mode.
 It is separate from GraalVM native image support, which is covered in [GraalVM Native Image](graalvm.md).

-Use [Xlang Serialization](xlang.md), the default Java mode, when bytes must be read by non-Java Fory implementations.
+Use [Cross-Language Interoperability](core-api.md#cross-language-interoperability), the default Java mode, when bytes must be read by non-Java Fory implementations.

 ## When To Use Native Serialization